chaos-polymtl/lethe/doc/source/examples/multiphysics/tracer-through-cad-junction/tracer-through-cad-junction.rst

     end

 The boundary conditions are written in a specific way.
-We have a number of specified 2 boundaries, a Dirichlet condition of 1 for an inlet, and another Dirichlet condition of 0 for the two other inlets; all the remaining boundaries are unspecified.
+We have specified 2 boundaries, a Dirichlet condition with a concentration of 1 for the first inlet, and another Dirichlet condition with a tracer concentration of 0 for the second inlet.
+All the remaining boundaries are unspecified.
-An unspecified boundary condition in Lethe is considered as the natural condition of finite elements, which is a zero Neumann condition.
-This is the condition needed in that case for the walls and outlets: the walls must not let any tracer out, and the outlets must not apply any constraint on their tracer level.
+An unspecified boundary condition in Lethe for the tracer is considered as the natural condition of finite elements, which is a zero gradient condition.

 .. note::
     The ``boundary conditions tracer`` subsection is different from the general ``boundary conditions`` which concerns the flow.

-This ``boundary conditions`` subsection for the flow is setup as follows.
+The ``boundary conditions`` subsection for the flow is setup as follows.
 The inlet with a high tracer concentration (``id = 2``) is given a higher velocity than the other two (``id = 1``).
 The walls of the junction (``id = 3``) are given a ``no slip`` type.
 The remaining boundaries (``id = 4``) are unspecified for the same reason as in the previous subsection: no constraint must be applied to the outlet flow.